Title: Gone Girl

 Book Review: Gone Girl by Gillian Flynn

-I read Gillian Flynn’s previous two novels Sharp Objects and Dark Places and I liked them!
-I thought she is an ingenious writer.
-Gillian Flynn is a great writer!
-There is no doubt about it.
-She is one of the most genius authors I have ever read.
-Her books are exemplary!
-She has the ability to surprise you in the most unexpected ways.
-Her stories have exactly what I look for in a good mystery books.
+I’ve read Gillian Flynn’s previous two novels Sharp Objects and Dark Places and I liked them both!
+I thought she is an ingenious writer, and there is no doubt about it.
+She is one of the most genius authors I have read in recent times.
+Her books are exemplary and make deep impact on your mind!
+She has ability to surprise you in the most unexpected ways.
+Her stories have everything I look for in a good mystery book.
 Twists, characters that jump out of the pages and a clever plot.

-When I started reading Gone Girl by Gillian Flynn, I was surprised by how different it was compared to her other works.
+Gillian Flynn is an ingenious, spectacular author.
+Reading her books feels like falling down into a dark rabbit hole.
+Her stories are full of mystery, twists, lies, secrets, revelations and have all the nasty characters.
+When I started reading Gone Girl by Gillian Flynn, I was surprised by how different it was compared to her previous works.
 Flynn creates very dark and violent stories with very, very disturbed characters.
 But in this book the dark macabre tendency that dominates her writing contrasts with the beautiful New York skyline that the story is set against to.

 “There’s a difference between really loving someone and loving the idea of her.”

 In her previous books we met dark characters with many flaws and nasty places that you would not like to find yourself too.
 But in this book the places were beautiful, the characters were popular, rich, gorgeous.
 Almost perfect.
 I really wondered if this was actually the same author that wrote those dark stories in the past.
 Well, this is what I thought for the first part of Gone Girl by Gillian Flynn.